nisicadmir/nodejs-typescript/tutorial-4.md

 We will now create a POST API method and send data to that route.

 NOTE: The route is protected with authMiddleware we created in one of the previous tutorials.
+Align all the imports in `server.ts` file.

 ```typescript
 app.post('/note', authMiddleware, async (req: Request, res: Response, next: NextFunction) => {